What should my script include?

 That was the spec of an Apple MacBook, and even if it is the best computer in the world, it was an uninspiring and ineffective advert.
-Here’s how Apple actually market themselves using the why, how, what formula:
+Here’s how Apple actually market itself using the why, how, what formula:

 Why?
 Everything we do is about challenging the status quo, we believe in thinking differently.

 How?
-We challenge the status quo by making our products beautifully designed, impeccably built, and user friendly.
+We challenge the status quo by making our products beautifully designed, impeccably built, and user-friendly.

 What?
 We just happened to make great computers.
 Want to buy one?